TheRadischen/odin-utils/sort/blitsort/README.md

 ---
 the odin port is written generic, that means you can sort any slice or #soa

+uses the c convention of sorting ascending when l > r // TODO change this later, since odin uses l < r

 Pros
 ---
 fast stable adaptive sorting with only 512 stack space // can be changed in blitsort.odin